Husseinhhameed/Transformer-Based-Camera-localization-review/Models/AtLoc.md

     with learnable weights $( \beta \)$ and $( \gamma \)$.
   - Logarithmic form of quaternion $( \log q \)$ used to handle quaternion antipodality.

-By integrating these components, AtLoc effectively leverages attention mechanisms to enhance the robustness and accuracy of camera localization tasks using a single image input.